Data Acquisition System

 How long do you want to sample the signal for?
 If you are storing data to memory or to a disk file, then the duration determines the storage resources required.
 The format of the stored data also affects the amount of storage space required.
 For example, data stored in ASCII format takes more space than data stored in binary format.

-In a real-world data acquisition experiment, the physical phenomena you are measuring has expected limits.
+In a real-world data acquisition experiment, the physical phenomena you are measuring have expected limits.
 For example, the temperature of your automobile's cooling system varies continuously between its low limit and high limit.
 The temperature limits, as well as how rapidly the temperature varies between the limits, depends on several factors including your driving habits, the weather, and the condition of the cooling system.
 The expected limits might be readily approximated, but there are an infinite number of possible temperatures that you can measure at a given time.
 As explained in Quantization, these unlimited possibilities are mapped to a finite set of values by your data acquisition hardware.

 The bandwidth is given by the range of frequencies present in the signal being measured.
 You can also think of bandwidth as being related to the rate of change of the signal.
 A slowly varying signal has a low bandwidth, while a rapidly varying signal has a high bandwidth.
 To properly measure the physical phenomena of interest, the sensor bandwidth must be compatible with the measurement bandwidth.